-J{SBS} and J{SBB} are the suspended load and bedload sediment fluxes between the sediment bed and the water column, defined as positive from the bed, diffusion velocity are defined at the water column-bed interface.
+$q_w$ is the water specific discharge due to bed consolidation and groundwater interaction, defined as positive from the bed in $m^3/s$ , and diffusion velocity are defined at the water column-bed interface.
 The subscript dep is used to denote the void ratio and porosity of newly deposited sediment.
 Equation (7.13) indicates that the contaminant flux between the bed and water column includes a flux of suspended sediment sorbed material; fluxes of water dissolved and sorbed to water dissolved material due to the specific discharge of water associated with consolidation and ground water interaction and water entrainment and expulsion associated with both suspended and bedload sediment deposition and resuspension; and a flux of water dissolved and sorbed to water dissolved material due to diffusion like processes.
 Transport of bedload sediment sorbed material is represented by direct transport between horizontally adjacent top bed layers and is included in the contaminant mass conservation equations for the sediment bed.
 The boundary condition at the water free surface is

-- ρ_s is the sediment density in g/m^3 , - q_w is the water specific discharge due to bed consolidation and groundwater interaction, defined as positive from the bed in m^3/s , and - q{dif} is a diffusion velocity incorporating the effects of molecular diffusion, hydrodynamic dispersion, and biological induced mixing in m/s.
+$q{dif}$ is a diffusion velocity incorporating the effects of molecular diffusion, hydrodynamic dispersion, and biological induced mixing in m/s.